Rush Limbaugh, the reason God invented radio in the first place.

 Right.

-Uh and so we'll take that away.
+And so we'll take that away.

-So, oh now you qualify.
+So, oh, now you qualify.

 What do you think it is?

-Well, that so it is not guaranteed.
+Well, that Social Security is not guaranteed.

 It might be.